1.1 In these conditions:

 8.5 An electronic search involves checking the details you supply against those held on any database the credit reference agency we use has access to.
 This includes information from the electoral register and fraud prevention agencies.
 We will use this information to verify your identity.
-We may also pass information to financial and other organisations involved in fraud prevention to protect ourselves and our customers from theft and fraud.
-If you give false information and we suspect fraud, we will record this and share this information with other organisations.
+Further information about how we use and share your information is provided in our Privacy Notice.
+Credit reference agencies have a separate privacy notice which can be obtained from us at any time on request and via our website.

 8.6 We have an obligation to maintain up to date identification for all our customers.
 This means that we may require additional identification from time to time even for customers who have held accounts with us for some time.

-8.7 A separate leaflet is available on request or on our website, which explains our identification requirements in more detail.
+8.7 A separate leaflet is available on request or on our website, which explains our identification requirements for individuals in more detail.

 8.8 For business savings accounts, we will also require documentary evidence to verify the identity of the business.
-A separate leaflet is available on request or on our website detailing our requirements for business savings accounts.
+Our Business Identification leaflet is available on request or on our website detailing our requirements for business savings accounts.